 NBA League Pass: This will let you watch live NBA basketball games from all around the league.

-MLB.tv: This is a great service to have during baseball season.
+MLB.TV: This is a great service to have during baseball season.
 You can watch live MLB games on any device, all the way through the playoffs.
 See how to avoid MLB.TV blackouts.

 NHL.TV: Hockey fans in the US and Canada have an excellent option with NHL.TV.